Human Development in Context Major

 SOC_POL 331-0Economics of Inequality and Discrimination

-SOC_POL 351-0Special Topics in Social Policy ( Social Opportunity and Education Policy or Urban Education Policy and Practice or The Social Side of College: Understanding the Lived Experiences of Undergraduates or Global Education or Child and Family Policy or Intersectionality, Measurement and Public Policy or Religion and Policy or Racialization, Stress and Development in the US)
+SOC_POL 351-0Special Topics in Social Policy ( Social Opportunity and Education Policy or The Social Side of College: Understanding the Lived Experiences of Undergraduates or Global Education or Child and Family Policy or Intersectionality, Measurement and Public Policy or Religion and Policy or Education Policy Impact on Teachers)

 1 course for the Learning and Cognition cluster from: